-This Court Case Update—2019 Year-End Summary, provides a look at some of the cases and decisions monitored by NCCI’s Legal Team in 2019 which may impact and shape the future of workers compensation across states.
+This Court Case Update—2020 Year-End Summary provides a look at some of the cases and decisions monitored by NCCI’s Legal Team in 2020, which may impact and shape the future of workers compensation (WC) across the states.

 Challenges to Third-Party Guides (AMA/ODG)